LyKhan77/AutoMonitoring-FR/README.md

 - View current alerts in notification dropdown
 - Alert history stored in database
 - Alerts resolved when employees return

+#### Telegram Bot
+1. Start the bot with `/start` in a Telegram chat.
+2. Receive real-time alerts when employees are absent/out of area.
+3. Request attendance: send `/attendance`, select a date and employee, get instant report with photo.
+4. Pause notifications with `/stop`.
+#### Technical Notes
+- Bot runs separately (`telegram.py`).
+- Polls database every 5 seconds for new alerts, marks as sent after delivery.
+- Attendance report pulls meta and images from local storage.
+- All DB operations isolated for robustness.

 ## Database Schema